Cinch RSNC Rulebook

-To qualify to ride in the Western Heritage division at the World Finals, you must have ridden in a Western Heritage class at 5 separate sanctioned events.
+To qualify for year end prizes in the Western Heritage division at the World Finals, you must have ridden in a Western Heritage class at 5 separate sanctioned events.
 Any rider can compete for the jackpotted money.

 Western Heritage points will be tracked in the National Points race specifically for Western Heritage Classes.
 Should a contestant’s rating be changed from a 3 to a 4 or a 4 to a 3 during the National points race season their points will be transferred the same as they are transferred in other RSNC point races.
 See rule #10.4.6.
 The top 20 qualifying contestants from each state will enter the World Finals with 20 to 1 points respectively depending on how they ranked within their home state.
-Points they earn in the Western Heritage Class at the World Finals will be added to the points they enter with to determine the 3 and below and 4 and above World Champions. #3 and below riders will only be eligible to earn points in the #3 and below class but can ride in the All Levels if they wish.
-Saddles and prizes through 10th place in each will be awarded in each highpoint division.
+Points they earn in the Western Heritage Class at the World Finals will be added to the points they enter with to determine the 3 and below and 4 and above World Champions. #3 and below riders will be eligible to earn points in both the #3 and below class and the All Levels.
+Saddles and prizes through 5th place in each will be awarded in each highpoint division.
 Since there is not Heritage prizeline at the state level, points in the Western Heritage classes will be applied to the sorters normal rating division in the State points.

 In the Masters Legend Western Heritage Class all contestants who are 65 and over and who have qualified to ride in Western Heritage Classes at the World Finals are eligible.
-A Masters Legend Buckle will be awarded to the winning team with additional prizes through 5th place.
-There is to be no points race for this class.
+A Masters Legend Prizeline will be awarded to the highpoint Legend riders through 5th place.

 Western Heritage Sanctioning:

-A producer can choose to double sanction an event by having at least 5 non-Western Heritage sorting classes including a Beginner or Rookie and an All Levels HC and 3 additional sorting classes, plus at least two Western Heritage Classes including a lower level Western Heritage class (#3 & below) and an upper level Western Heritage class (#4 & above or All Levels).
+A producer can choose to double sanction an event by having at least 3 non-Western Heritage sorting classes including a Beginner or Rookie, an All Levels HC and 3 additional sorting classes, plus at least two Western Heritage Classes including a lower level Western Heritage class and an upper level Western Heritage class.

 3.5 Entries and Number of Go’s